Explore a list of free products and services that will help your nonprofit or small business manage new challenges posed by the COVID-19 pandemic.

 3. Airtable—Get organized.
 Airtable, a collaborative organizational tool is providing free Airtable Pro accounts to any non-political humanitarian groups working on COVID-19 relief—with no expiration date.

-9. Intuit—Get answers.
-Inuit AID Assist, a free tool that allows small businesses, nonprofits, and independent workers to assess if they qualify for a forgivable PPP loan or Small Business Administration economic relief grant.
+8. Intuit—Get answers.
+Intuit AID Assist is a free tool that allows small businesses, nonprofits, and independent workers to assess if they qualify for a forgivable PPP loan and estimate their tax credit.

 10. Yearly—Get your story out there.
 Make your annual report shine with this digital storytelling tool.
 It’s designed to help you thank your donors and investors, and it’s now free for anyone to use.